 Well, now I will fill you in on the last day of our holiday, that just did not go to plan.
 Our flight home was cancelled a few weeks prior to our holiday, so we extended the holiday and went home the day after we had planned.
 We had done so many fun things with the kids that I decided that on this last day, seeing as it was a bonus, that we would do something I wanted to do!
 How silly of me…..

 I decided I wanted to do the KL Hop On, Hop Off bus which incorporates most of the major sites of Kuala Lumpur.
-I had to meet a guy from the Sydney office of my workplace, who I hadn’t seen since we departed Sydney in 2012.
+Kuala Lumpur does great food, the kids in particular love Malaysian food and this tour also visits Chinatown and Little India.
 I thought it would be best if we got an early start and got in as much as we could before we had to head back to get ready to met my friend.
 The main things I wanted to see were Chinatown, Little India and the Kuala Lumpur Bird Park & the Butterfly enclosure which also houses the Orchid Garden.
 Sounds easy right……

 This is how it unfolded!